Sporting Kansas City: Club culture

-The primary supporters' section is "The Cauldron" at Children's Mercy Park.
+The primary supporters' section is "The Cauldron" at Sporting Park.

 Supporters

-Sporting regularly sells out its matches, with over 100 straight sellouts as of August 2017.
+Sporting regularly sold out its matches, with over 100 straight sellouts as of August 2017.
 Sporting has 14,000 season-ticket holders, with a wait list for season tickets of 3,000 people.
 Sporting KC has a relatively young fan base, with season-ticket holders having an average age of 29.7 years.
 Sporting KC works with Sporting Innovations, a consulting firm spun off from the team that focuses on fan engagement.
 Administrators from several college football teams, such as the Florida Gators, have visited Sporting KC to learn from the team's success at fan engagement.

-The main supporters group of Sporting Kansas City cheers in the Members' Stand on the North side of Children's Mercy Park and is known as "The Cauldron".
-The name is derived from the large metal pots used for boiling potions, due to the team's former name Wizards.
-Since the rebranding in 2010, Sporting have seen dramatic growth in their fan section, with several fan groups adding their voice to The Cauldron culture and atmosphere.
+The main supporters group of Sporting Kansas City cheers in the Members' Stand on the north side of Sporting Park and is known as "The Cauldron."
+The name is derived from the large metal pots used for boiling potions, due to the team's proper name, Wizards.
+Since the rebranding in 2010, Sporting has seen dramatic growth in their fan section, with several fan groups adding their voice to The Cauldron culture and atmosphere.